Jardo72/AWS-Sandbox/VPC-Endpoint/README.md

 The user data for the green instance involves several bash commands that create few files and uploads them to the S3 buckets.
 In other words, you can immediately start to list or download files.
 Before deleting the stack, the files should be removed from the S3 buckets.
 Otherwise, the deletion of the stack will fail.

 ## Deployment
-The following command can be used to deploy the setup using the AWS CLI.
+The deployment of the above described setup depends on resource(s) created by [Common-S3-Buckets](../Common-S3-Buckets) (e.g. S3 bucket for S3 access logs).
+Therefore, create that stack before you start the deployment of this demo.
+The following command can be used to deploy the VPC endpoint demo using the AWS CLI.
 ```
 aws cloudformation create-stack --stack-name VPC-Endpoint-Demo --template-body file://cloud-formation-template.yml --parameters file://stack-params.json --capabilities CAPABILITY_NAMED_IAM --on-failure ROLLBACK
 ```